There are four divisions of JAI:

 1) JAI Middle and High Schools are a non-traditonal virtual school for grades 6 through 12.

-2) The JAI tutorial program specializes in building strong foundational math skills in grades 1-9 to insure the student's genuine love, understanding and success in math.
+2) The JAI tutorial program specializes in building strong foundational math skills to insure the student's genuine love, understanding and success in math.

 3) Life coaching for parents, educators and students.